AdisDev/Voldemort/README.md

  target: idk some server

- port: port of the server for example 80, 5000, 0, 25565(Minecraft Server Port Number), etc.
+ port: port of the server for example 80, 5000, 0, 25565(Minecraft Java Server Port Number), etc.

  packet/s: how many you want to send